-Interested candidates must submit: (1) an application; (2) at least two letters of recommendations; (3) application fee; (4) official academic transcripts in English from all undergraduate, graduate and professional schools attended, whether or not a degree was awarded, with class rank; and (5) a TOEFL score of 600 (paper-based test), 250 (computer-based test), or 100 (internet-based test) for students whom English is not a native language.
+Interested candidates must submit: (1) an application; (2) one letter of recommendation; (3) official academic transcripts in English from all undergraduate, graduate and professional schools attended, whether or not a degree was awarded, with class rank; and (4) a TOEFL score of 600 (paper-based test), 250 (computer-based test), or 100 (internet-based test) for students whom English is not a native language.

 We cannot review your file until it is complete.
 Need-based and credit-based loans, as well as a limited number of merit based scholarships, are available for full-time students who meet federal requirements.
 We will continue to accept applications and admit students up until the first week of classes each semester on a space contingency basis.